Nutrition, Lifestyle and Exercise

 The Research Centre develops and evaluates (new) interventions, tools and products in the field of exercise, nutrition, and behavioural change, tailored to the individual client.
 Successful interventions are embedded in health care through implementation research.
 The potential role of technology in these interventions is taken into account as well as the possibilities that it offers to facilitate vitality.

 The mission of the Research Centre for Nutrition, Lifestyle and Exercise is in line with current developments in and demands of society.
 The Research Centre is one of five research centres which originated from the programme lines of the Centre of Expertise for Innovative Care and Technology (EIZT).
 There is intensive cooperation within these programme lines, the five research centres (e.g. in the LImburg MEet [LIME] project) and with a multitude of external partners in the health care domain.
-The research centre also works closely with several Zuyd schools of technology and design and other Zuyd research centres such as Gastronomy.
+The research centre also works closely with several Zuyd schools of technology and design and other Zuyd research centres.

 About the Professor